Do you feel the need for speed? Get more for your broadband buck with AT&T, Frontier, Google Fiber, Xfinity and more.

 According to OpenVault's most recent report on US broadband usage, taken at the end of 2022, gigabit internet adoption is up to 26%, which makes it the second most popular internet tier.
-Our craving for high-speed internet will only increase: The Fiber Broadband Association says that by the end of this decade a four-person household will require over 2,100 megabits per second (or just over 2 gigabits) in download speed.
+Our craving for high-speed internet will only increase: The Fiber Broadband Association says that by the end of this decade, a four-person household will require over 2,100 megabits per second (or just over 2 gigabits) in download speed.

-Granted, it's not 2030 just yet, and for most of us, making that big of an upgrade is probably overkill for many of us.
+All that said, it's not 2030 yet.
+Making that big of an upgrade is probably overkill for many of us.
 But internet service providers aren't waiting to offer multi-gigabit packages to their customers.
-Before we've gotten halfway into 2022, we've been introduced to new multi-gig internet plans from AT&T, Frontier, Optimum, Verizon and Ziply Fiber, to name a few.
-Other ISPs, including and already have multi-gig offerings of their own, too.
+In 2022, we were introduced to new multi-gig internet plans from AT&T, Frontier, Optimum, Verizon and Ziply Fiber, to name a few.
+Other ISPs, including Comcast Xfinity and Google Fiber, already had multi-gig offerings of their own, too.
 Things aren't slowing down in 2023, either.

 For this list, we'll focus on the best multi-gig internet offerings from major ISPs.
-However, I want to note that smaller, regional providers have some pretty competitive plans, too.
+However, I want to note that smaller, regional providers also have competitive plans.
 For instance, Midco offers 2Gbps and 5Gbps plans to its customers in South Dakota.
 Minnesota's USI boasts a 10-gig fiber plan.
-The citizens of Chattanooga, Tennessee, have access to the country's fastest residential plan, a 10Gbps tier from the city-owned fixed broadband of EPB.
-With that in mind, let's look at some of the best multi-gig internet plans currently available from national providers.
+The citizens of Chattanooga, Tennessee, have access to the country's fastest residential plan, a 25Gbps tier from the city-owned fiber broadband of EPB.
+With that in mind, let's look at some of the best 2-gigabit and multi-gig internet plans available from national providers.

 AT&T drove an impressive flag in the ground with its top-tier fiber internet offering.
 At $180 a month for symmetrical 5Gbps speeds, Internet 5000 comes in at a staggeringly low cost of fewer than 4 cents per Mbps.
-That's the lowest we've seen for any plan from all the national providers we've covered thus far at CNET, not just the best multi-gig internet plans.
+That's one of the lowest we've seen for any plan from all the national providers we've covered thus far at CNET, not just the best multi-gig internet plans.

 In addition to the excellent value per Mbps, customers face no price increase after 12 months, no data caps, no annual contract and no monthly equipment fees.
-Also, AT&T includes its internet security package, AT&T ActiveArmor, for free along with a subscription to HBO Max -- a $15 a month value -- for as long as you keep the Internet 5000 package.
+Also, AT&T includes its internet security package, AT&T ActiveArmor, for free as well.
 You may need to pay a $99 installation fee upon signing up, but AT&T has many online promotions, including a current reward of a $150 gift card, that more than compensate for that initial cost.

-If you want to enter the multi-gig-verse, this is your best, most affordable option.
+This is your best, most affordable option if you want to enter the multi-gig-verse.
 Google Fiber's 2 Gig plan features 2Gbps download and 1Gbps upload speed for $100 a month.
-That's a cost of 5 cents per Mbps and is cheaper than any other provider's 2Gbps offering.
+That's a 5 cents per Mbps cost and is cheaper than any other provider's 2Gbps offering.
 There's no additional cost for the provided Wi-Fi 6 equipment and you get unlimited data with no contracts required.

-While the best overall value goes to AT&T's Internet 5000 plan, you can get all the same perks for $70 less a month with the provider's 2Gbps option.
-Specifically, you get AT&T ActiveArmor (free internet security) and a complimentary subscription to HBO Max, which is a $180-a-year value.
-Many competitors offer a streaming service subscription, but most end after one year.
-You keep that free HBO Max subscription as long as you're an Internet 2000 customer.
-Lastly, you also receive AT&T's reigning promotion, which is currently a $150 gift card.
+While the best overall value goes to AT&T's Internet 5000 plan, you can get all the same perks for $70 less monthly with the provider's 2Gbps option.
+Specifically, you get AT&T ActiveArmor (free internet security) and a $150 gift card.
+While your cost per Mbps may not be as low as AT&T Internet 5000, it still carries a significant value for a lower monthly charge.

 While the three options we listed above rose to the top of our list, they aren't available in all markets.
 Additional speedy plans, offered by other ISPs, might get your attention, but they have one or two caveats that kept them from our winner's circle.